 Best things to do in Berlin

 This neo-Baroque edifice housing the German Bundestag (Parliament) survived wars, Nazis, fire, bombing and the country’s division, only to return as a symbol of a new era in German politics.
-A trip to the top of this open, playful and defiantly democratic space, designed by Sir Norman Foster, is a must, but note that you can’t just rock up any more: following a series of terrorist threats in 2010, you must book in advance by filling in an online form at visite.bundestag.de and suggesting three possible time-slots at least three working days in advance.
+A trip to the top of this open, playful and defiantly democratic space, designed by Sir Norman Foster, is a must, but note that you can’t just rock up any more: following a series of terrorist threats in 2010, you must now book in advance by filling in an online form at visite.bundestag.de, including three possible time-slots you can make, at least three working days in advance.

-Make like a Berliner and stretch your legs with a stroll, jog or cycle through Berlin’s most famous park, which comes into its own during spring and summer particularly.
+Make like a Berliner and stretch your legs with a stroll, jog or cycle through the city's most famous park, which comes into its own during spring and summer particularly.
 Whether you’re hunting famous monuments, a beer and a sausage, or a spot to sunbathe naked, you’ll find what you’re looking for.
-This 5-km (3-mile) circuit will return you to your starting point ready for your next adventure within an hour or so.
-Don’t worry if you get lost, the park is full of maps with “You Are Here” markers.
+This 5km (three-mile) circuit will return you to your starting point ready for your next adventure within an hour or so.
+Don’t worry if you get lost, the park is full of maps with 'you are here' markers.

-Brandenburg, a north-eastern state that surrounds Berlin, is known as the land of 3,000 lakes for, well, you can probably guess why.
+Brandenburg, a north-eastern state that surrounds Berlin, is known as the land of 3,000 lakes.
 A vision that's starkly beautiful in winter and effortlessly alluring in summer, the lakes are mostly accessible by public transport and each has its own character.
 While some lakes may be better for swimming and some for sunbathing alongside, you'll be able to find your favourite (just as locals do).
-Besides, the idyllic landscape is a remedy to the (delicious) vices of Berlin: hoppy tankards of beer and endless amounts of fleshy sausage.
+Besides, the idyllic landscape is a remedy to the delicious vices of Berlin: hoppy tankards of beer and endless amounts of fleshy sausage.

-Mauerpark is of the biggest and busiest Sunday flea markets in Berlin, selling everything from local designer clothes to cardboard boxes of black-market CDs.
-Even if the market’s massive popularity means prices creeping higher, you can still stumble upon a trove of rare records or vintage clothing.
-It’s also the venue for the immensely popular weekly outdoor singing session, Bearpit Karaoke, brain child of karaoke courier Joe Hatchiban.
-Thousands flock here on summer Sundays to have a go on the mobile sound system.
+Mauerpark is one of the biggest and busiest Sunday flea markets in Berlin, selling everything from clothes by local designers to cardboard boxes brimming with black-market CDs.
+Even if the market’s massive popularity means prices keep creeping up, you can still stumble upon a trove of rare records or vintage clothing.
+It’s also the venue for the immensely popular weekly outdoor singing session, Bearpit Karaoke.
+Thousands flock to the mobile soundsystem, which was the brainchild of karaoke courier Joe Hatchiban, to have a go on summer Sundays.

-The first “premium cinema” in Germany offers a luxury cinematographic experience, complete with a welcome cocktail, doorman and valet parking.
-The building dates from 1948, when a café was converted into a small cinema called the KiKi (Kino im Kindl).
-It was later redesigned and renamed the Filmpalast and become one of West Berlin’s classiest Kinos.
-After thorough renovations and another name change, it’s still a grand example of 1950s movie-going luxury, with an illuminated glass ceiling, comfortable seats and a gong to announce the show.
+The first 'premium cinema' in Germany offers a luxury cinematographic experience, complete with a welcome cocktail, doorman and valet parking.
+The cinema dates back to 1948, when a café was converted into a small screening room called the Kino im Kindl or KiKi for short.
+It was later redesigned and renamed the Filmpalast and became one of West Berlin’s classiest kinos.
+After thorough renovations and another name change, it’s still a grand example of 1950s movie-going luxury, with an illuminated glass ceiling, comfortable seats and a gong to announce the film.

-During the late 19th century, 14 municipal covered markets were opened to replace traditional outdoor markets and improve hygiene standards.
+During the late-nineteenth century, 14 municipal covered markets were opened to replace traditional outdoor markets and improve hygiene standards.
 Local residents saved this one from closure in 2009, filling it with stalls serving heritage veg and locally sourced meats.
 It’s also home to the excellent Heidenpeters microbrewery and the Sironi bakery from Milan.
-The themed events, including the hugely popular Street Food Thursday, do get crowded but are well worth it.
+The themed events, including the hugely popular Street Food Thursday, do get crowded but are well worth a visit.

 Political demonstration or street festival?
 In Berlin, it’s often hard to tell.
-Whether lighting firecrackers on Silvester (New Year’s Eve) or swarming Görlitzer park on the first of May, Berliners love to exercise their rights to drink in public, demonstrate and, in an entrepreneurial spirit, hawk homemade shots at tourists.
-Beware of patchy cell service and defunct ATMs on big holidays, and be careful—fireworks are more fun when you get to keep all your fingers.
+Whether lighting firecrackers on Silvester (New Year’s Eve) or swarming Görlitzer park on May Day, Berliners love to exercise their rights to drink in public, demonstrate and, in an entrepreneurial spirit, hawk homemade shots to tourists.
+Beware of patchy cell service and defunct ATMs on big holidays.